What is a Web Application Firewall (WAF)?

 Web Application Firewall (WAF) is a specialized security solution designed to protect web applications by filtering, monitoring, and blocking malicious HTTP/S traffic between the internet and the web application server.

-Unlike traditional firewalls that focus on network-level traffic, a WAF operates at the application layer (Layer 7 of the OSI model), inspecting the content of web requests to identify and prevent attacks targeting web applications456.
+Unlike traditional firewalls that focus on network-level traffic, a WAF operates at the application layer (Layer 7 of the OSI model), inspecting the content of web requests to identify and prevent attacks targeting web applications

-Why is a WAF Important?
+Why is a WAF Important for Online Business

 Web applications are common targets for cyberattacks due to their accessibility over the internet and the sensitive data they often handle.
 Attacks such as SQL injection, cross-site scripting (XSS), cross-site request forgery (CSRF), file inclusion, and cookie poisoning are frequent causes of data breaches.